“…In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one…” – ESV Ephesians 6:16

 It’s easy when listening to the news broadcast today to fall into the temptation to be filled with fear, wondering about the uncertainty of our future.
 It can be a great temptation in difficult times to turn to fear and worry rather than the grace and power of God’s Word.
 Whether we are being tempted as individuals, families, and/or congregations, God has given us the gift of faith to face these fears.
 The Apostle Paul taught God’s people using the imagery of the “shield of faith” that God has promised will “extinguish all the flaming darts of the evil one”!
 Do you believe this?

-William Gurnall (1616-1679), in his classic book ‘The Christian in Complete Armor’,1‘The Christian in Complete Armor’ was highly recommended by Charles Spurgeon as an important book of wisdom on spiritual warfare, and John Newton said that if he had one book other than the Bible he would recommend to Christians for peace in this world, it would be this one. taught the importance of “faith’s quenching power” over the evil one’s “darts” or temptations aimed at the souls of believers.
+William Gurnall (1616-1679), in his classic book ‘The Christian in Complete Armor’,1‘The Christian in Complete Armor’ was highly recommended by Charles Spurgeon as an important book of wisdom on spiritual warfare, and John Newton said that if he had one book other than the Bible … Continue reading taught the importance of “faith’s quenching power” over the evil one’s “darts” or temptations aimed at the souls of believers.
 It is important to note about Gurnall’s approach to fears.
 He does not list every kind of fear that the believer might encounter, but rather he goes to the root of the problem of all fears, which is ultimately unbelief in God.
 After teaching about temptations to “sinful pleasures that entice and allure our lusts”, he speaks of the temptations to “terror and horror”.
 He wrote,

 “When the…pleasing temptations, prove unsuccessful, then [Satan] opens this quiver and sends a shower of these arrows to set the soul on flame, if not of sin, yet of terror and horror”.